USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Y/N setting to calculate biogenic emissions using BEIS.
 If this option is activated, several additional variables must be set (see the online biogenic emissions configuration settings).
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.
 -   `CTM_BIOGEMIS_MEGAN [default: N]`<a id=CTM_BIOGEMIS_MEGAN></a>
     Y/N setting to calculate biogenic emissions using MEGAN.
 If this option is activated, several additional variables must be set (see the online biogenic emissions configuration settings).
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.
--   `OPTICS_MIE_CALC  [default: N]`<a id=OPTICS_MIE_CALC></a>
-     In the inline option for photolysis rates, solve Mie Theory to calculate the optical properties of the aerosol modes based on uniformly mixed spheres.
--   `CORE_SHELL_OPTICS [default: N]`<a id=CORE_SHELL_OPTICS></a>
+-   `AEROSOL_OPTICS  [default: 3]`<a id=AEROSOL_OPTICS></a>
-     In the inline option for photolysis rates, solve Mie Theory to calculate the optical properties of the aerosol modes based on spheres with an elemental carbon core.
+    -- VALUES 1 thru 3 determined by using Uniformly Volume Mixed sphere for each aerosol mode
+    ---  1-Inline Tabular Method based on Mie Calculations over range of aerosol properties
+    ---  2-Solves Mie Theory using aerosol size distribution and mean refractive indices
+    ---  3-Approximations to Mie Theory based on Mie Parameters and mean refractive indices
+    --  VALUES 4 thru 6 attempts to use core-shell mixing model when the aerosol mode has signficant black carbon core otherwise uses Volume Mixed model where optics determined as
+    ---  4-Inline Tabular Method based on Mie Calculations
+    ---  5-Solves Mie Theory
+    ---  6-Approximations to Mie Theory

 <a id=Process_Analysis_Options></a>